DSaunders/MyBlog/posts/back-to-blogging.md

 Posting on the internet was the end goal, but the real benefit was the process of writing it down in the first place.

 Knowing that my name was against something would make me check every fact in more detail.
 If I was presenting an opinion, I would really try and understand both sides, anticipating the Reddit comments and how I would deflect them.
-If I was writing anything technical, I would try and learn every detail to make sure I wasn't leading any readers astray.
+If I was writing anything technical, I would try and learn every detail to make sure I wasn't leading readers astray.

 As Feynman said: